 We are dedicated to the partnership of education and value communicating positive values between students and their families.

-Listening to stories both read aloud and books on CD, independent book time, and flannel board stories.
+Listening to stories both read aloud and books on CD, independent book time, flannel board stories, letter recognition and sounds, beginning letter and sounds of words.

-Communication skills, verbal expression, simple stories, plays and dramatic play, puppet corner and show and tell.
+Communication skills, verbal expression, simple stories, recognizing and writing name, writing letters and numbers, plays and dramatic play, puppet corner and show and tell.

-Counting, grouping sets, simple geometric shapes, matching and pairing objects, manipulative table toy materials and block play.
+Counting, number recognition, grouping sets, simple geometric shapes, matching and pairing objects, manipulative table toy materials and block play.

 Thinking about the world around us, careers, community helpers, transportation, and good citizenship.

-Dinosaurs, ocean mammals, five senses, nature, weather, seasons, human body and simple science concepts.
+Dinosaurs, ocean mammals, five senses and sensory activities, nature, weather, seasons, human body and simple science concepts, problem solving.

 Home and family, positive self-image, safety, healthy foods and cleanliness, exercise, dental hygiene and fire, bicycle safety.